 Background on Oracle Forms Conversion

-DB Best has over 4 years’ experience with converting Oracle Forms.
+DB Best has over 5 years’ experience with converting Oracle Forms to modern web applications.
 We have seen it all, starting with basic objects migration for our first clients through continuous growth to the point where we finally cover all their migration needs.
 Now, we know all the pitfalls and workarounds for the process and this knowledge helps us successfully complete massive migrations for US and EU enterprises.

 Migration flow step by step